8 Off-the-Grid Tropical Vacations to Add to Your Bucket List

 Cheval Blanc St-Barth Ilse de France, St. Bart's

-From the French firm that owns high-end brands like Louis Vuitton and Moët & Chandon comes the glam Cheval Blanc, one of the island’s most exclusive resorts.
-The chic maison on the Baie des Flamands beachfront is like a photo out of a glossy magazine — sprawling villas draped in bougainvillea and heliconia have an effortlessly elegant West Indies style with whitewashed interiors featuring vintage French fabrics and furnishings, marble baths, and views of the turquoise sea and surrounding tropical gardens.
-But that’s not all the resort has to brag about: it’s home to the only spa in the Caribbean that offers signature Guerlain treatments; there’s weekly outdoor fashion shows at The White Bar; and a 69-foot yacht and a fleet of mini mokes are available for guests to borrow for an afternoon of sailing or shopping.
+From the French firm that owns high-end brands like Louis Vuitton and Moët & Chandon comes the glam Cheval Blanc St-Barth, one of the island’s most exclusive resorts.
+The chic maison on the Baie des Flamands beachfront is like a photo out of a glossy magazine—sprawling villas draped in bougainvillea and heliconia have an effortlessly elegant West Indies style with whitewashed interiors featuring vintage French fabrics and furnishings, marble baths, and views of the turquoise sea and surrounding tropical gardens.
+But that’s not all the resort has to brag about: it’s home to the only spa in the Caribbean that offers signature Guerlain treatments; a yacht and a fleet of mini mokes are available for guests to borrow for an afternoon of sailing or shopping; and its team of "Alchemists" are devoted to custom itineraries and experiences, from private dinners on the beach to oenology lessons.

 Desroches Island Seychelles, Seychelles

 This slice of paradise off the eastern coast of Africa will fulfill all your Castaway fantasies.
-The nearest strip of sand is a 40-minute plane ride away, and there’s no other properties on the island — so you’ll have the place all to yourself.
+The nearest strip of sand is a 40-minute plane ride away, and there are no other properties on the island—so you’ll have the place all to yourself.
 Just imagine bedding down in your own blonde-wood villa, complete with a plunge pool, indoor/outdoor bathroom, and nine miles of white-sand beach at your doorstep.

 Florblanca, Costa Rica

 On Costa Rica’s western coast, Florblanca has easy access to the country’s vibrant cloud forests and windswept shores.
-Each breezy room puts nature front and center with open-air living areas and island-chic decor like teak furnishings, handmade hammocks and tropical prints.
-Come to surf the swells along the five-mile Santa Teresa Beach Break then take a break to nosh on fresh fish tacos at the beachside Nectar restaurant or indulge in a Costa Rican coffee scrub treatment at Spa Bambu.
+Each breezy room puts nature front and center with open-air living areas and island-chic décor—like teak furnishings, handmade hammocks, and tropical prints.
+Come to surf the swells along the five-mile Santa Teresa Beach, then take a break to nosh on fresh fish tacos at the beachside Nectar restaurant or indulge in a Costa Rican coffee scrub treatment at Spa Bambu.

-This 9,000-acre enclave lays claim to one of the most stunning tropical spots: it sits on a cliff overlooking Hanalei Bay and the Kauai’s famous Nā Pali Coast.
-And as is expected of the luxe St. Regis brand, everything is over-the-top from the 11,000-square-foot Halele’a Spa to Jean-Georges Vongerichten’s Kaua’i Grill.
-Our favorite spot?
-Makana Terrace, where you’ll tuck eat fresh sushi rolls while watching the sunset over Makana Mountain.
+This 9,000-acre enclave lays claim to one of the most stunning tropical spots: it sits on a cliff overlooking Hanalei Bay and Kauai’s famous Nā Pali Coast.
+And as is expected of the location, everything is over-the-top—from the 11,000-square-foot Halele’a Spa to Makana Terrace, where you’ll tuck in to eat fresh seafood while watching the sunset over Makana Mountain.

 Parrot Cay by COMO, Turks & Caicos

-On a private island just 45 minutes by boat from Providenciales, Parrot Cay by COMO is all about seclusion — which is why it’s a favorite among A-list celebs like Bruce Willis and Keith Richards (though you’ll only spot them if you’re lucky).
-Befitting its Hollywood clientele, the glam residences have white-draped four-posters, sun-decks, Balinese-style furniture and a soothing blend of cream, terracotta, and beech wood touches.
+On a private island just 45 minutes by boat from Providenciales, Parrot Cay by COMO is all about seclusion—which is why it's been a favorite among A-list celebs like Bruce Willis and Keith Richards.
+Befitting its Hollywood clientele, the glam residences have white-draped four-posters, sun-decks, Balinese-style furniture, and a soothing blend of cream, terra cotta, and beech wood touches.
 While away your days on a plush daybed by the infinity pool, joining an outdoor yoga session, or relaxing with a holistic Shambhala spa treatment.

 Belmond Hotel das Cataratas, Brazil